 The bulk of your information will sit at the middle to end of your training.
 This is where you can use your storyline to illustrate examples and provide educational takeaways in a memorable way.
 You can always recap your learnings and solutions at the end as well.

 Finally, let your audience know what to do with their newfound knowledge!
 With a great call to action, you can support future learnings and keep the momentum going even after the training ends.
-Include a call to action like “Learn more,” “Test your skills,” or “Email us with any questions you may have.”
+Include a call to action like “Learn more on our intranet,” “Test your skills,” or “Email us with any questions you may have.”

 With the ability to share screen and webcam recordings, photos, diagrams, clips, and more, training videos are just as successful as in-person trainings.
 Not surprisingly, digital storytelling is just as important for successful training videos.